moleculerjs/site/source/docs/0.13/moleculer-web.md

 ```

 {% note info %}
 The named parameter is handled with [path-to-regexp](https://github.com/pillarjs/path-to-regexp) module.
-Therefore you can use [optional](https://github.com/pillarjs/path-to-regexp#optional) and [repeated](https://github.com/pillarjs/path-to-regexp#zero-or-more) parameters as well.
+Therefore you can use [optional](https://github.com/pillarjs/path-to-regexp#optional) and [repeated](https://github.com/pillarjs/path-to-regexp#zero-or-more) parameters, as well.
 {% endnote %}